bradgarropy/dailytexascountry.com/content/posts/twitter/index.md

 https://twitter.com/bradgarropy/status/1251259782125805569

-This build should be faster.
+This build should be faster, prolly.